History, tourist information, and nearby accommodation

-Queen Victoria was born in the palace, and spent much of her childhood at Kensington.
+Queen Victoria was born in Kensington Palace and spent much of her childhood here.
 In later times Queen Mary, George V's consort, redecorated the Duchess of Kent's Dressing Room and Queen Victoria's Bedroom as they might have looked when Victoria was growing up at Kensington in the 1830s.

 The palace was first opened to a curious public in 1899, a few years before Victoria's death.
 It later became the home of the London Museum before the museum moved to its current Barbican headquarters in the 1970s.
 In modern times, Kensington was the home of Diana, Princess of Wales for a period.

 The interiors are grand without being overbearing, and several of the chambers have more of a 'homey' feel than you might expect in a royal residence.
 The State Apartments show art from the Royal Collection, and there is also a Court Dress Collection.